Headscratchers: Fallout 3 Enclave

 Convincing Eden (cont'd)

-On a related note, it bugs me that once you've convinced Eden he's wrong the only option is to blow up Raven Rock.
+On a related note, it bugs me that once you've convinced Eden he's wrong the only option he sees is to blow up Raven Rock.
 No option to somehow, you know, use the Enclave's highly advanced technology and organisation for the good of the Wasteland or anything.
 Eden seems to be well-meaning, even if he is rather amoral, so once you've convinced him he's wrong then it would surely be a better idea to convince him to do a Heel-Face Turn

 - the Enclave is shown to be far more competent than the Brotherhood of Steel or anyone else in the game, and they have far better technology than anyone so with their resources you'd have a much better chance of actually rebuilding the Wasteland.
 The Enclave seem to be the only major group who are both capable and interested in doing more than squatting in the ruins of the pre-war world so it's annoying that they have to die unless you want to take a MIRV to the Moral Event Horizon